stolostron/submariner-addon/docs/submarinerConfig.md

 ## Use Cases

-1. As a user, I have prepared my Submariner cluster environment, but I used myself configurations, for example, I set the `IPSecIKEPort` to 501 and set the `IPSecNATTPort` to 4501.
+1. As a user, I have prepared my Submariner cluster environment, but I used myself configurations, for example, I set the `IPSecNATTPort` to 4501.
 So I should create a SubmarinerConfig with my configurations.

     ```yaml
     apiVersion: submarineraddon.open-cluster-management.io/v1alpha1